-The ATO was talking about Single Touch Payroll (STP) as early as 2014, but until now it hasn’t been made clear what STP really is, and how it will affect employers.
+The ATO was talking about Single Touch Payroll (STP) as early as 2014, but until recently it hasn’t been made clear what STP really is, and how it will affect employers.
 To help understand what it is, how it’ll impact you, and how KeyPay can help, we’ve put together the following resource guide.

 What is Single Touch Payroll?

-Single Touch Payroll is a change in the way employers will report their PAYG and super contribution information to the ATO.
+Single Touch Payroll is a change in the way employers will report their PAYG and super information to the ATO.
 Employers will now be required to report PAYG and super after a “payroll event” – essentially after payroll has been processed – rather than previously reporting monthly or quarterly.
-In addition to PAYG, super contributions must now be reported, which previously wasn’t required.
+In addition to PAYG, super information must now be reported, which previously wasn’t required.

 How does Single Touch Payroll benefit employers?